situn001/fabzero/vinylcutter.md

 Under the rubber wheels there is a white sticker indicator.
 Ensure that the vinyl is aligned properly under the rubber wheels.
-The left wheel must always be under the wide white sticker on the left
+The left wheel must always be under the wide white sticker on the left The right rubber wheel must be under any one of the three white stickers on the right, depending on the width of your vinyl.